boonyong6/how-linux-works/README.md

   4. Unit A takes control of the resource and reads the buffered input.
 - Example
   1. Create a socket unit (resource), named **echo.socket**, to represent the port.
-  2. Create a service unit, named **`echo@.service`** (link the resource implicitly by naming convention). systemd knows to activate the service unit when there’s activity on the socket unit.
+  2. Create a service unit, named **`echo@.service`** (link the resource implicitly by naming convention). systemd knows to activate the service unit when there's activity on the socket unit.

 ```bash
 # echo.socket file